 All people at any period of time are the sum of all their experiences.
 Nature and nurture and personal temperament making meaning of those experiences.
 Often complexities don’t show up until in a romantic relationship.
 Suddenly, we may find our past emotional wounds being poked, and our partners may be reminding us (whether we recognize it consciously or not) of someone from our family-of-origin who scared us, invalidated us, or never allowed us to be right.
 Understanding where we come from and how we differ from our partners can be a significant part of growing in intimacy in our relationship.

-After intake, sessions are weekly and then titrate down to every two weeks.
-Couples will receive their own designated timeslot.
+After the first session , we will meet weekly and eventually titrate down depending on your needs and availability.
+Couples will receive their own designated time-slot.
 The focus will be on the relationship and individual issues.
 Couples will start out attending therapy together but may come individually during the course of therapy.
 Please note that couple’s therapy is not billable to insurance, but you may be able to use your Health Saving Account.

 I offer couple’s therapy in two formats: weekend intensives or regular sessions.
 Choosing the appropriate format for you will depend on the issues that are bringing you to therapy and your availability for sessions.
 If you are interested in a combination, the weekend intensive serves as a great jump-start to couple’s therapy, covering several weeks’ worth of material in one session.
 You will leave feeling more understanding and compassion toward your partner, as well as learning new tools to start communicating more effectively.